• Skip to primary navigation

 Labour markets have important implications for long-term development after an episode of forced migration in low-income countries.
 The ability to work is one of the main assets of the poor.
 Adequate work opportunities provide individuals with income and reduce social isolation.
 There has been little analysis of the implications of forced migration for labour markets.
 This lack of analysis affects humanitarian and developmental policy and programme design.

-The Labour Market Impacts of Forced Migration (LAMFOR) project is a new COMPAS project at the University of Oxford, in partnership with Maastricht University that will provide statistical evidence on the labour market implications of forced migration situations.
+The Labour Market Impacts of Forced Migration (LAMFOR) project is a new COMPAS project at the University of Oxford, in partnership with Maastricht University that provides statistical evidence on the labour market implications of forced migration situations.
 This is the first time such an analysis has been undertaken.
-In addition to the core researchers from Oxford and Maastricht, the project has an Expert Advisory Board composed of senior policy makers (e.g. IOM, UNHCR) and senior scholars who interact regularly with policy makers.
+In addition to the core researchers from Oxford and Maastricht, the project has an Expert Advisory Board composed of senior policymakers (e.g. IOM, UNHCR) and senior scholars who interact regularly with policymakers.

 • What is the long-term impact of having ever been a refugee on labour market outcomes for refugees?